xmos/lib_xud/module_xud/doc/xud.rst

 Introduction
 ============

-This document details the use of the XMOS USB Device (XUD) Library, which enables the development of USB 2.0 devices on the XMOS XS-1 architecture.
+This document details the use of the XMOS USB Device (XUD) Library.
+This library enables the development of USB 2.0 devices on the XMOS XS-1 architecture.

 This document describes the structure of the library, its basic use, and resources required.
-A worked example that uses the XUD library is shown: a USB Human Interface Device (HID) Class compliant mouse The full source code for the example can be downloaded from the XMOS website.
+A worked example that uses the XUD library is shown: a USB Human Interface Device (HID) Class compliant mouse.
+The full source code for the example can be downloaded from the XMOS website.

 This document assumes familiarity with the XMOS XS-1 architecture, the